ML | Normal Equation in Linear Regression

 Given the hypothesis function

-Notice that this is the dot product between θ and x values.
-So for the convenience to solve we can write it as :
+Notice that this is a dot product between θ and x values.
+So for the convenience to solve we can write it as:

-Let us representing cost function in a vector form.
+Let us represent the cost function in a vector form.

-we have ignored 1/2m here as it will not make any difference in the working.
-It was used for the mathematical convenience while calculation gradient descent.
+We have ignored 1/2m here as it will not make any difference in the working.
+It was used for mathematical convenience while calculating gradient descent.
 But it is no more needed here.